borntofrappe/react-practice/01 - Who's That Pokemon/README.md

 # Who's That Pokemon?

-Link to the work-in-progress right [here](https://codepen.io/borntofrappe/pen/GwYLRw).
+Link to the working right [here](https://codepen.io/borntofrappe/full/GwYLRw).

 Inspired by [this pen](https://codepen.io/tiffachoo/pen/KGJEba) highlighted in the latest spark on codepen, the first project in the 30+ efforts with React tries to replicate the feature showcased every episode of the Pokemon anime.
 The quiz is deceptively simple: you are presented with the shadow of a pokemon, you then input your answer and are displayed the correct match.